-- Submit a writing sample of between 2000 – 5000 words that has been published and offered for sale.
+- Submit a writing sample of between 2000 – 5000 words and must be culled from a piece of prose that has been published and offered for sale.
 The sample must be written in English.

 - Submit a description of between 400 – 1000 words on the work you intend to write.

-- The proposal should be for a completely new work.
+- The proposal should be for a completely new book.